5 Segmentation

 nkaiser 5

-Now that we know how many factors are appropriate, we can run our factor analysis.
-First, we’ll use the GPArotation package (Bernaards and Jennrich 2022) to add the rotation argument to the factanal function from the stats (R-stats?) package.
+Now that we have an idea of how many factors are appropriate, we can run our factor analysis.
+We’ll use the GPArotation package (Bernaards and Jennrich 2014) to add the rotation argument to the factanal function from the stats (2021) package.
 This will help us visualize the data.

 #-----------------------------------------------------------------